SAP-archive/cloud-espm-v2/README.md

 3.Clone Git repository and import Maven project 4.Update dependencies and build Maven project
-5.Deploy the application on local Cloud Runtime 6.Deploy the application on SAP HCP via the cockpit 7.Bind the database to espm application and start espm application
+5.Deploy the application on local Cloud Runtime 6.Deploy the application on SAP BTP via the cockpit 7.Bind the database to espm application and start espm application
 ```